Battle of Karbala: Journey towards Kufa

-The army advanced toward Husayn's camp on the evening of 9 October.
+The Kufan troops advanced toward Husayn's camp on the evening of 9 October.
 Husayn sent Abbas to ask Ibn Sa'd to wait until the next morning, so that they could consider the matter.
 Ibn Sa'd agreed to this respite.
 Husayn told his men that they were all free to leave, with his family, under the cover of night, since their opponents only wanted him.
-Very few availed themselves of this opportunity.
+Very few availed themselves of the opportunity.
 Defense arrangements were made: tents were brought together and tied to one another and a ditch was dug behind the tents and filled with wood ready to be set alight in case of attack.
 Husayn and his followers then spent the rest of the night praying.

 Battle

+Imam Husayn and Al-Abbas Shrines in Karbala, Iraq, where Husayn and Abbas are buried.
+They are two profoundly holy sites in Shia Islam, visited by millions annually.

 After the morning prayer on 10 October, both parties took up battle positions.
-Husayn appointed Zuhayr ibn Qayn to command the right flank of his army, Habib ibn Muzahir to command the left flank, and his half-brother Abbas as the standard bearer.
+Husayn appointed Zuhayr ibn al-Qayn to command the right flank of his army, Habib ibn Muzahir to command the left flank, and his half-brother Abbas as the standard bearer.
 Husayn's companions, according to most accounts, numbered thirty-two horsemen and forty infantrymen; although forty-five horsemen and one hundred foot-soldiers, or a total of a few hundred men have been reported by some sources.
 Ibn Sa'd's army totaled 4,000.
 According to the Shi'a sources, however, more troops had joined Ibn Sa'd in preceding days, swelling his army to 30,000 strong.
 The ditch containing wood was set alight.
 Husayn then delivered a speech to his opponents reminding them of his status as Muhammad's grandson and reproaching them for inviting and then abandoning him.
 He asked to be allowed to leave.
 He was told that first he had to submit to Yazid's authority, which he refused to do.
-Husayn's speech moved Al-Hurr ibn Yazid Al-Tamimi to defect to his side.
+Husayn's speech moved al-Hurr ibn Yazid al-Tamimi to defect to his side.